dashohoxha/killercoda-scenarios/linux-cli/lesson8/step3.md

    You may notice that the public key has been appended to `.ssh/authorized_keys` on the server.

-   It get's even better.
+   It gets even better.
 Let's add this configuration to `~/.ssh/config`:

    ```